SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![The pdf tool dialog](images/pdf-tool-dialog.png "the pdf tool dialog")

 The __PREVIEW__ field is for changing the image that represents the pdf in the exposition for the reader.
-If no preview image is provided, a miniturised copy of the first page will be used.
+If no preview image is provided, a miniaturised copy of the first page will be used.
 You can later change the preview image, by selecting one from your media list.

 #### Changing the PDF Preview Image